 It's difficult for brands to stand out in a competitive digital landscape

-Web Designer Principles
+Web Designer Principle

 Balance – It’s important for web designers to create a balanced layout.
 In web design, we refer to heavy (large and dark colours) and light (small and lighter colours) elements.
-Using the correct proportion of each is critical to achieving a balanced website design
+Using the correct proportion of each is critical to achieving a balanced website design.

 Contrast – In colour theory, contrasting colours are ones placed opposite one another on the colour wheel.
 Web design offers a few other areas where contrast is applicable.
 Designers look at contrasting sizes, textures and shapes to define and draw attention to certain sections of the website.